 Innovation in forensics

-The forensic science sector has always strived to develop innovative forensic technology, particularly within the fields of molecular techniques and DNA profiling.
+The forensic science sector has always strived to develop innovative forensic technology, particularly within the fields of molecular techniques, such as DNA profiling.
 Recent developments within this sector have led the Chartered Society of Forensic Science to push for increased forensic science research and development.
 As a result, we have developed our MRes Forensic Science to enable you to undertake your own original research within your chosen area of forensic science.

 Active research staff